arfogg/AKR_periodicities/README.md

 # AKR_periodicities
+# :satellite: :earth_africa: :radio: :rocket:

-This package is used to examine periodicities in Auroral Kilometric Radiation data.
+**Please note this is a work in progress as of Sept 2024** This package is used to examine periodicities in Auroral Kilometric Radiation data detected by NASA Wind/WAVES.

 **License:** CC0-1.0